 Then one of them, Caiaphas, who was High Priest that year, spoke up, "You know nothing at all nor do you see clearly what you need.
 It is better to have one die for the people than let a whole nation be destroyed."

-In saying this Caiaphas did not speak for himself, but being High Priest that year, he foretold as a prophet that Jesus would die for the nation, and not only for the nation only, but also to gather into one the scattered children of God.
-So, from that day on, they were determined to kill him..
+In saying this Caiaphas did not speak for himself, but being High Priest that year, he foretold like a prophet that Jesus would die for the nation, and not for the nation only, but also to gather into one the scattered children of God.
+So, from that day on, they were determined to kill him.

 As we approach Holy Week we reflect on God's amazing love and kindness in sending us his only begotten Son "to call sinners" and to give his body and pour out his blood for the forgiveness of sins of all the world.